-Point 8 - Set your Sat Nav Being told you have an inefficient heart sets your head racing as to where your condition will take you.
+Point 8 - Set your Sat Nav

+Being told you have an inefficient heart sets your head racing as to where your condition will take you.
 It is important to know some basics before you set your goals on how you're going to conquer and effectively self-manage your condition.
 Before you set your Sat Nav, take these points into account.

-Belief - If you don't believe in yourself then nobody else will.
+Belief - If you don't believe in yourself, then nobody else will.
 Attitude - You need a lot of this, an attitude to win.
+Knowledge - When you have an inefficient heart some of the right knowledge is powerful.